SheenaShahangian/CS601_HW2_Shahangian/README.md

 Before we begin, these are the screen sizes and names I'll be referring to in this report:

 * The navigation bar adapts based on screen size.
-From desktop to tablet dimensions, the navigation links get smaller to acommodate the smaller screen size.
+From desktop to tablet dimensions, the navigation links get smaller to accommodate the smaller screen size.
 In the mobile version, the links are stacked on top of each other, rather than horizontal.
 * The h1, h2, and h3 elements have all been modified based on screen size.
 Specifically,.....
 * The paragraph font size has been modified, based on screen size as well.
 Specifically...
 * You'll notice, headings and paragraphs of text are left aligned on mobile, versus center aligned on tablet and desktop.
 This is due to the fact that smaller devices are more difficult to read on, and left aligned text is better for that screen size.